CLNEulalia/Heroku-Atlas-Deployment/README.md

 - Adding a git remote and using git push to transmit files (like with GH pages)
 - Putting the files on a flash drive, fastening it to a homing pigeon's leg, then having an operator receive the pigeon and copy the files over to the server

-### Heroku

-Today, we'll be using a service called Heroku to deploy our apps, because it makes all the above steps easy.
-For example, Heroku automatically does the following...

-- Starts up a new server when we run `heroku create`, and installs all the necessary services
-- Adds a new remote to our Git repo, so we can just run `git push heroku master` to copy our code over
-- Detects our database
-- Detects the language our program is written in and chooses a buildpack
-- Automatically installs our app's dependencies, and starts our app
-- Easily change configuration information using `heroku config`

 ## Environments and Environmental Variables

 ### Environments